AnupNarvekar/AnupNarvekar/README.md

 - 👋 Hi, I’m @AnupNarvekar
 - 👀 I’m interested in Design and Software Development.
-- 🌱 I’m currently exploring various interests and figuring out my strengths.
+- 🌱 I’m currently exploring my interests.

 <!---
 AnupNarvekar/AnupNarvekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.